redmondmj/NETW1500-Resources/Lab Docs/Lab 2/NETW1500 Lab 2 - Tools f1ef39e2083a4844afeb2f3fca77bc18.md

 ![14.png](NETW1500%20Lab%202%20-%20Tools%20f1ef39e2083a4844afeb2f3fca77bc18/14.png)

 - Details

+    Watch for “wrapped lines” i.e.HandleCount,VirtualizeSize….. should not really be on a line of it’s own… it it obviously meant to be the the Format-Table cmdlet on line 7.
+It’s just wrapped to the next line for visibility.

 1. Click the **Run Script** button (or press **F5**) to test your script in the Windows PowerShell console.
 Type the value `svchost.exe` and press **Enter** when prompted.

 <aside>